LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ### Open QGIS Desktop and Add data

 1. Open QGIS Desktop 2.6.1.
 2. Add data.
 Click on **Add Raster Layer** button.
 Choose all four dtm_1km - rasterfiles.
 These raster layers has elevation values for each cell.
 This type of data is referred to as a digital terrain model, or DTM, for short.
-This particular dataset covers 4 sq km of North Sealand in Denmark (figure below).
+This particular data set covers 4 sq km of North Sealand in Denmark (figure below).
 The light areas have the highest elevation and the dark areas the lowest elevation.
-The elevation is measured in meter above sealevel.
+The elevation is measured in meter above sea level.
 ![4 DTM images](figures_dk/4dtm.png "Digital Terrain Model")
-3. As you can see it is four seperate files.
-If we want to work with the data, it is complicated while they are in seperate files.
+3. As you can see it is four separate files.
+If we want to work with the data, it is complicated while they are in separate files.
 There are two options  to change this:
 **Merge** or **Build a Virtual Raster**.

 	If you merge the files, you get one large file, in this example it would be more than 40 MB, and only for 4 sq km.
 For larger areas this would be too large file to work with.
 The solution is to build a virtual raster.